Đàm Vĩnh Hưng

-Huỳnh Minh Hưng, commonly known by his stage name Đàm Vĩnh Hưng (born 2 October 1971), often referred to by his nickname Mr. Dam, is a Vietnamese singer.
+Huỳnh Minh Hưng (born 2 October 1971), better known by his stage name Đàm Vĩnh Hưng and Vùng Cấm, is a Vietnamese singer.
 He won 2 Dedication awards and multiple awards in Vietnam.
 Besides V-pop, he also performed many pre-war songs, Trinh Cong Son's songs and yellow music.
 He is one of the most highly paid singers in Vietnam and some of his alleged statements have appeared in tabloids.

 Early life

 Dam Vinh Hung was born in (Quảng Nam) on 2 October 1971.
 His paternal grandmother was of Hokkien ancestry, and he claims to have French ancestry from his paternal grandfather.
 His mother is from Quảng Nam.
 He also has one sibling.
 Dam began his musical career in 1996.
 Before pursuing singing career, he was a hair dresser.

 When he was young, he studied at Ngo Quyen Secondary school and Nguyen Thuong Hien High school located in Tan Binh District, Ho Chi Minh City.
 He had a variety of jobs to make ends meet including hair dresser and backup singer in various music shows.

 He won The Most Excellent Singer prize in the contest which was held by Ben Thanh Theater's Young Audience Music Club from September 2000 – September 2001.
 This is considered to be the milestone of his career.
 His two songs Tình Ơi Xin Ngủ Yên (Please sleep tight my love) and Bình Minh Sẽ Mang Em Đi (The sunrise will take you away), which were well-known and widely recognizable, became a remarkable milestone of his music career.
 At the beginning of his career, his unique raspy voice resembles Vietnamese-American singer Don Ho, and he often sang with very strong intonation at the end of each lyrics.
 Afterward, he chose to sing pre-war songs, romance songs and yellow music.

 He doesn't mind publicly showing how rich he is, such as the incident of which he lost a billion worth of watches, three times losing diamonds, purchasing US$5 million penthouse and his billion worth of fashion collection.